 13. Virtual Assistant

 Being a VA is one of the most in-demand jobs in the Philippines.
-VAs are responsible for providing all sorts of services to clients such as social media marketing, e-commerce, web design, email, managing calendars, setting appointments, etc.
+VAs are responsible for providing all sorts of services to clients, such as social media marketing, e-commerce, web design, email, managing calendars, setting appointments, etc.

 14. Customer Service Representatives

-CSRs have strong English communication skills, can provide solutions to customer inquiries or concerns, and fulfill customer expectations in a manner that complies with policies, practices, and procedures.
+Customer service reps have strong English communication skills, can provide solutions to customer inquiries or concerns, and fulfill customer expectations in a manner that complies with policies, practices, and procedures.

 CSR agents’ primary role is to provide timely and appropriate answers to customer inquiries.
 They answer calls and email inquiries from customers.
-Their expertise depends on the line of business they are catering for, such as technical support, billing, customer support, product specialization, etc.
+Their expertise depends on the line of business they are catering to, such as technical support, billing, customer support, product specialization, etc.

 15. ESL Tutor

 Most ESL tutors have superb English communication skills, both written and spoken.
-They should be enthusiastic about online education and a passion for helping individuals improve their lives through learning, strong teaching ability, and an academic mindset, plus a degree in Education or Teaching.
+They should be enthusiastic about online education and have a passion for helping individuals improve their lives through learning, strong teaching ability, and an academic mindset, plus a degree in Education or Teaching.